Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Appendix to

 \begin{exmp}[Rock-Paper-Scissors ]

 Here we consider random matching in a ``good'' Rock-Paper-Scissors game \citep[Example 3.3.2]{SandholmPopText}, where a player gets payoff of $1$ from a win, $0$ from a draw and $-0.9$ from a loss.
-This game is strictly stable and thus the unique Nash equilibrium $\x=(x_R,x_P,x_S)=(1/3,1/3,1/3)$ is globally asymptotically stable under cost-benefit rationalizable dynamics.
-In \Cref{fig:RPS_Smith_Str}, the Smith dynamic starts from $\x=(0.9,0.05,0.05)$ and indeed converges to $(1/3,1/3,1/3)$.
+This game is strictly stable and thus the unique Nash equilibrium $\x^\ast=(x_R^\ast,x_P^\ast,x_S^\ast)=(1/3,1/3,1/3)$ is globally asymptotically stable under cost-benefit rationalizable dynamics.

+In \Cref{fig:RPS_Smith_Str}, the Smith dynamic starts from $\x=(0.9,0.05,0.05)$ and indeed converges to $\x^\ast$.
 In \Cref{fig:RPS_Smith_Gain}, the aggregate net gain $G$ decreases over time while the aggregate gross gain $\Gamma$ has a decreasing trend but with perpetual fluctuations. \end{exmp}